xboxone08/making_mcpi_real/README.md

-# making_mcpi_real
-This plugin for Minecraft: Pi edition aims to "update" it to be more like the latest stable version of Minecraft Bedrock Edition (currently 1.16).
-From setting your respawn to PVP, *making_mcpi_real* has got you covered.
-Please email any inconsistencies, bugs, or suggestions to [me](mailto:sondad2008@gmail.com)
+This plugin for Minecraft: Pi edition aims to "update" it to be more like Minecraft 1.15 Bedrock Edition.
+From setting your respawn point to PVP, **making_mcpi_real** has got you covered.
+Please let us know about bugs or inconsistencies in `Issues` and ask your question in `Discussions`
----

 ###### Note that this is not ready for release